 Protecting Container Plants from Slugs with Natural Predators

 Natural predators, such as frogs and toads, love to feast on slugs, effectively keeping the slimy pests in check.
 A small, shallow pond or even a consistently muddy patch attracts the helpful amphibians.
-Be sure to provide shady places such as rocks, plants, or small logs to provide shelter from heat and bright sunlight too.
+Be sure to provide shady places such as rocks, plants, or small logs to provide shelter from the heat and bright sunlight too.

 Certain birds, including blackbirds or thrushes, also help keep slugs under control.
 A birdfeeder placed near the potted plant encourages birds to visit your garden.